mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Blank the intermediate nodes along the path from `removed_index` to the root

-* Truncate the tree by removing leaves from the right side of the tree until the rightmost leaf node is not blank.
+* Truncate the tree by removing leaves from the right side of the tree until either the rightmost leaf node is not blank or the parent of the rightmost leaf node is not blank.
+(If the parent node is not blank, then it is needed to verify parent hashes in the truncated tree.)

 ### PreSharedKey